The eVTOL Industry. Another OceanGate?

-So, we all remember the OceanGate disaster.
-According to experts, it was a wake-up call, a disaster waiting to happen, for the tech and exploration world.
-It showed us how ambition can drive innovation, which is a good thing, but also how it can lead to disastrous oversights when people are trapped in some sort of confirmation bias and aren’t careful enough.
+We all remember the OceanGate disaster.
+According to experts, it was a wake-up call, a disaster waiting to happen, for the tech and exploration domain.
+It showed us how ambition can drive innovation, which is a good thing I guess, but also how it can lead to disastrous oversights when people are trapped in some sort of confirmation bias.

 Now, here’s the thing – I’m seeing some eerily similar patterns in the eVTOL (that’s electric Vertical Take-Off and Landing) industry.
 And let me tell you, as an insider, it’s got me worried.